felamaslen/budget/README.md

 - The admin user PIN is 1234

-#### Notes:

-When making changes, please update the version number in `package.json` before submitting a pull request to master.
-This way, updates are pushed to clients, which may cache resources.

 ## Documentation:

-Upon running the server, API documentation is available at `/docs/api`.
+Upon running the server, API documentation is available at `/docs/api` and `/graphql`.

 ## Environment variables: